Frequently Asked Questions

 Insurance companies are in business to earn profits.
 They make billions of dollars annually by denying or underpaying legitimate insurance claims.
 Whenever a claim is filed, they owe you money.
 They have everything to gain by paying you nothing or as little as possible.

 The internal guidelines and procedures followed by insurance adjusters have nothing to do with the agent who sold you your policy.
-Many wonderful agents get frustrated when the companies they represent don’t treat their customers fairly, putting them in difficult situations if those customers choose to take their business elsewhere.
+Many wonderful agents get frustrated when the companies they represent don’t treat their customers fairly.

 How much does a public adjuster cost?